 It’ll take a couple of minutes to complete the process successfully.
 As a result, the new PST file contains the mailbox folder exported from OST file.

 Trick #3 – Move the items to a new PST file

 This feature is one of the easiest and effective ways to move mailbox data from an OST file to PST file.
 You need to create a new PST file in your Outlook profile, and then drag all the mailbox folders of OST file which you want to have in your new PST file.
 Remember, you can’t drag the default folders like Inbox, Calendar, Contacts, etc. into a PST file.
 If you try this, you’ll receive a message saying you can’t move default folders.
 You can only copy the default folders from OST to PST file.

 Before using any of these manual tricks, make sure:

 - You’re using the same computer system in which you’ve created the OST files.
 This is the main requirement.

 - Also, make sure the connection to MS Exchange Server is available.

-Professional Solution for OST to PST Conversion
+Professional OST to PST Converter

-In such a critical situation, you must try OST to PST Converter software.
+In such a critical situation, you must try smart OST to PST Converter tool.
 It works as a recovery cum converter tool.
 If the OST files are corrupt, you can use this software to extract mailbox content from them and save them into new PST files.
 Other than PST format, you save OST files’ data into MSG, DBX, EML, MBOX and Archive format.
 The archive option includes EML, VCF, ICS and text format.
 By using its free demo version, you can save first 25 email items from each mailbox folder of selected OST file into new PST file.